tttmmmyyyy/fixlang/Document.md

 So, to call a Fix's function from C side,
 - you first need to wrap the function in `Std::Boxed`, get a pointer to it by `Std::FFI::unsafe_get_retained_ptr_of_boxed_value : a -> Ptr`, and send the pointer to C side by `CALL_C`.
 - In C library, you need to declare `void *fixruntime_run_function(void *function)`.
 - Call `fixruntime_run_function` on a (retained) pointer to the Fix's function.
-Note that `fixruntime_run_function` itself releases the argument; if you plan to call the function again later, you need to retain it before you call `fixruntime_run_function` to prevent the function value to be deallocated.
+Note that `fixruntime_run_function` itself releases the argument; if you plan to call the function again later, you need to retain it before calling `fixruntime_run_function` to prevent the function value to be deallocated.
 - The return value of `fixruntime_run_function` is a (retained pointer) of the result.

 ### Casting back a `Ptr` to a Fix's value

 In many cases, the return value of `fixruntime_run_function` will be sent to Fix's side in any way and "casted" to a Fix's value to utilize it.
 To cast a `Ptr` to a Fix's value, use `Std::FFI::unsafe_get_boxed_value_from_retained_ptr : Ptr -> a`.

 Note that, once casted to a Fix's value, the responsibility to release the pointer will be on the Fix's compiler, not on you.

 ### Managing C resource from Fix

 Some C functions allocate a resource which should be deallocated by another C function in the end.
 Most famous examples may be `malloc` / `free` and `fopen` / `fclose`.

 If you try to create a Fix's type which wraps a C resource, and want to call the deallocation function automatically at the end of Fix value's lifetime, `Std::FFI::Destructor::` will be useful.

 For details, [see the document for `Destructor`](./BuiltinLibraries.md#namespace-destructor).